Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Ginger – This is a great detox soup ingredient because it stimulates digestion and circulation.
 Fresh ginger has the best benefits and flavor, but you could also substitute frozen ginger cubes or tubed ginger for convenience.

-- Chicken Breasts – I prefer to use organic chicken (get them shipped directly to you here) for best flavor and nutrition, but any boneless skinless chicken breasts will work.
+- Chicken Breasts – I prefer to use organic chicken in healthy soup recipes for best flavor and nutrition, but any boneless skinless chicken breasts will work.
 You can also use boneless chicken thighs instead.
-The chicken gets cooked in the soup, but if you have pre-made rotisserie chicken or homemade shredded chicken, you can just add that to the soup instead and skip the 20-minute simmering at step 4.
+The chicken gets cooked in the soup, but if you have leftover oven roasted chicken, rotisserie chicken, air fried boneless chicken thighs, or homemade shredded chicken, you can just add that to the soup instead and skip the 20-minute simmering at step 4.
+Even leftover turkey would work, which would make it a lot like my leftover turkey soup.

-- Broth – I used chicken broth, but you can also use vegetable broth.
+- Broth – I used store-bought, but you can make your own chicken broth, or use vegetable broth.
 For richer flavor and extra nutrients in your healthy soup, use bone broth instead.

 - Hard Vegetables – We saute these.
-I used red and orange for a pop of color, but you can use any color bell peppers.
+I used red and orange bell peppers for a pop of color, but you can use any color.
 Other firmer veggies, like carrots or celery, would be added at the same time.

 - Soft Vegetables – My detox soup recipe has broccoli and cauliflower, with smaller florets so that they can fit on a spoon.
-These get added toward the end so that they don’t get too mushy.
-Other soft veggies, such as zucchini or green beans, get added toward the end as well.
+These get added toward the end, so that they don’t get too mushy.
+Other soft veggies, such as zucchini or green beans, would get added toward the end as well.

 - Spices – Italian seasoning, red pepper flakes, sea salt, and black pepper.
 If you don’t have Italian seasoning, simply dried oregano works nicely.
 Turmeric is also a great addition for its benefits.

 - Lemon – Adds a bright flavor, though you can skip it if you don’t like a lemony soup.
-Use fresh lemon for best flavor, or bottled lemon juice for convenience.
+Use fresh lemon for the best flavor, or bottled lemon juice for convenience.
+You can also use lime juice instead.